CoderAcademy-MEL/html-css-challenges/02-css-fundamentals.md

 ### Challenge 3

-Create a website with a fixed scrollable sidebar like the image below.
+Create a website with a fixed scroll-able sidebar like the image below.

 ![](https://dl.dropboxusercontent.com/s/d95wn114bgkcfng/fixed-sidebar.png?dl=0)